ironsheep/P2-vscode-extensions/spin2/README.md

 The code outline for .spin2 files works as follows:

-- Shows All Sections CON, OBJ, VAR, DAT
+- Shows All Sections CON, OBJ, VAR, DAT, PUB, PRI
 - Section name is shown in outline, except:
     - If section name is following by {comment} then name and comment will be shown in outline
     - For PUB and PRI the method name, parameters and return values are shown

 _Hint:_ Configure the OUTLINE panel to "Sort by Position" to reflect the order in your source code.